Use Instagram to Increase Your Salon’s Status and Sales

 - A veteran owner achieved her dream of specializing in color services, all thanks to Instagram.
 Her social media presence doubled her patrons AND income over three years.
 Where magazine and radio spots referred three first-timers per month, Instagram upgraded her to five per week!

-PRO-TIP: Instagram recently increased their max duration for videos to a full minute.
+Instagram recently increased its max duration for videos to a full minute.
 Show your clients exactly what they can do in under 60 seconds when they’re in a rush!

 In general, viewers tend to prefer colorful and concise presentations.
 Featuring popular celebrities in images can boost your potential like count, but showing you clients how you can help them achieve those same looks will have them looking for your Book Now button.